factordog/astro-solid-doc-template/README.md

 # Note
 This is a direct copy and port over to Solid from the Repo: [https://github.com/withastro/astro/tree/main/examples/docs](https://github.com/withastro/astro/tree/main/examples/docs)
-I have amended converted it over and changed some bit's and pieces to align with SolidJS
+I have amended converted it over and changed some bit's and pieces to align with SolidJS.

+WIP: I still need to convert the search component as there is no SolidJS version for Algolia.
+Maybe have to make our own? >.>

 # Astro SolidJS Starter Kit: Docs Site